The Grothendieck--Serre conjecture over valuation rings: Passage to the Henselian rank one case: patching by a product formula

+The following \Cref{aniso-int-rat} generalizes \cite{Pra82}*{Theorem~(BTR)} to valuation rings of higher rank.
+For a reductive group scheme $H$ over a scheme $S$, the $S$-\emph{split rank} of $G$ is the largest $k$ such that $\bG_{m,S}^k\subset G$.
+In particular, for any $S$-scheme $S\pr$, the $H_{S\pr}$ is anisotropic if and only if it has zero $S\pr$-split rank.

-\bprop Let $G$ be a reductive group scheme over a valuation ring $V$ with fraction field $K$. \benum \item The $V$-split rank of $G$ equals the $K$-split rank of $G_{K}$. \item If $K$ is Henselian nonarchimedean, then for a height-one $a\in \fm_V$ and the $a$-adic completion $\hva$,
+\bprop Let $G$ be a reductive group scheme over a valuation ring $V$ with fraction field $K$. \benum \item A parabolic subgroup $P\subset G$ is minimal if and only if the parabolic subgroup $P_K\subset G_K$ is minimal. \item The $V$-split rank of $G$ equals the $K$-split rank of $G_{K}$. \item If $K$ is Henselian nonarchimedean, then for the completion $\wh{V}$ of $V$ and a minimal parabolic subgroup $P\subset G$, the base change $P_{\wh{V}}$ is a minimal parabolic subgroup of $G_{\wh{V}}$. \item If $K$ is Henselian nonarchimedean, then for the completion $\wh{V}$ of $V$,